Three-spined stickleback

-As the name suggests, the three-spined stickleback typically has three (there can also be two to five) single, movable spines on its back; the pelvic fins are also equipped with a strong spine.
-It prefers plant-rich, sunny bays of still waters and slow-flowing meadow streams.
-At the beginning of the spawning season, the male builds a nest of plant fibres at the bottom of the water, which are solidified by a sticky secretion from the kidney.
-It then forces a female into the nest to lay eggs.
-The clutch and the hatching brood are guarded and cared for by the male.
-Scientists have discovered that males are equipped with a larger brain than females as a result.
+As the name suggests, the three-spined stickleback usually has three (there can also be two to five) single, movable spines on its back; the pelvic fins are also equipped with a strong spine.
+It favours plant-rich, sunny bays of still waters and slow-flowing meadow streams.
+At the beginning of the spawning season, the male builds a nest of plant fibres at the bottom of the water, which are solidified by a sticky kidney secretion.
+It then forces a female into the nest to lay her eggs.
+The clutch of eggs and the hatching fry are guarded and cared for by the male.
+Scientists have discovered that males are therefore equipped with a larger brain than females.

-- The male fights fiercely with his rivals for the female, in order to lure her into his lavishly prepared burrow – a complicated nest ball covered in sticky kidney secretions – and encourage her to lay her eggs.
-After the work is done, she is immediately driven away; the male wants the female to leave the nest again.
-Caring for the brood among sticklebacks is strictly a man’s job!
+- The male fights fiercely with his rivals for the female in order to lure her into his royally prepared burrow - a complicated nest ball covered in sticky kidney secretions - and encourage her to lay her eggs there.
+Once the work is done, she is immediately fought off, the male wants the female to leave the nest again.
+Brood care in sticklebacks is purely a man's job!

 Gasterosteus aculeatus